 About Weaverville NC

-Known as one of the area’s artistic haven’s, Weaverville is home to several unique shops and galleries, including wife and husband owned Mangum Pottery.
-Miya Gallery represents over 90 local and regional artists making it a popular favorite.
-Echoview Farm and Fiber Mill is a producer, retailer and community hub for locally made yarn created from Weaverville sheep.
-Stop in for a tour and maybe some hand dyed shoelaces, you won’t be disappointed!You'll also find a list of all the latest homes for sale in Weaverville listed below.
+Known as one of the area’s artistic havens, Weaverville is home to several unique shops and galleries, including Mangum Pottery and Miya Gallery.
+Echoview Farm and Fiber Mill is a producer, retailer, and community hub for locally made yarn created from Weaverville sheep.
+Stop in for a tour or purchase hand dyed shoelaces.
+You won’t be disappointed with what Weaverville has to offer!

 A Place to Call Home – Living in Weaverville